owlks4/business-sector-grids/readme.md

 The python scripts in the /python-processing/ folder can be used to regenerate the geojson grids that are fed into the map.
 You should run them by running the master script, and hopefully the scripts themselves provide adequate advice/error catching for you to be able to run them or at least find out where errors have occurred.
 This program was designed for Birmingham, UK, and as such uses a pared down version of Birmingham.osm, but OSM files for other locations are easily found on the internet.

 One unfortunate fact is that the processing is very slow, so you'll have to leave it to run while you do something else.
 For Birmingham it takes around 6 hours - and that's in 'fast mode'.
 The reason for this is the fact that this program, while using the local OSM resource as often as it can, uses Nominatim's API as a fallback with a time delay so that it does not encumber it.
-If you want to use this for another purpose I strongly suggest setting up a local nominatim instance, which I have not done here because its installation process is a bit more complicated and creates a barrier to entry for any novice who might want to run this (having to build a wheel etc).
+If you want to use this for another purpose I strongly suggest setting up a local nominatim instance, although this requires the user to get a bit more technical.
+I found I had to run the project on linux to get the required dependencies to work, rather than Windows.
+If you do want to do this, check the Linux section below.

-Another good way to reduce the time taken is by limiting your postcode requirements when _0_cull_national_CH_csv.py runs.
+One way to reduce the time taken is by limiting your postcode requirements when _0_cull_national_CH_csv.py runs.
+For example, asking only for B2 postcode prefixes, rather than B postcode prefixes, will massively reduce the processing time, by only retrieving B20, B21, B22, etc.

-If you do want to incorporate an alternative fallback geolocation process for your own purposes, the relevant function is query_nominatim(), in /python-processing/_2_compare.py

 ## How to run the frontend